Maboroshy/midi-scripter/README.md

 [You can find more examples here.](https://github.com/Maboroshy/midi-scripter/tree/master/examples)

 ## Features

-#### The basics:
+#### Basic Functionality:

-- Receive MIDI, OSC, keyboard and mouse input messages.
+- Receive input messages from MIDI, OSC, keyboard and mouse.
-- Filter, modify and do anything Python can with the messages.
+- Filter, modify, and manipulate messages using Python.
-- Send out modified or generated MIDI, OSC, keyboard and mouse messages.
+- Send modified or newly generated MIDI, OSC, keyboard, and mouse messages.

-#### For music performance MIDI setups:
+#### For Music Performance MIDI Setups:

-- Make extra banks and layers to multiply MIDI controls.
+- Create additional banks and layers to enhance MIDI controllers.
-- Organize mappings into sets / scenes with GUI dashboard.
+- Organize mappings into sets or scenes using with GUI dashboard.
-- Make an extra overlay mappings on top of MIDI controller's DAW integration by using proxies.
+- Add overlay mappings on top of your MIDI controller’s DAW integration using proxies.
-- Combine multiple MIDI controllers into one with any logic.
+- Combine multiple MIDI controllers into a single unit with any logic.
-- Control Ableton Live by [special remote script or AbletonOSC]().
+- Control Ableton Live through a [special remote script or AbletonOSC]().

-#### For software control and automation:
+#### For Software Control and Automation:

-- Map or convert the messages to each other with any conditions and logic.
+- Map or convert messages to one another based on specific conditions and logic.
 - Use MIDI controllers or keyboard shortcuts to run any Python code.
-- Use keyboard and mouse macros.
+- Implement keyboard and mouse macros.

-#### For writing MIDI related Python code:
+#### For Writing MIDI-Related Python Code:

-- Prepare MIDI, OSC keyboard and mouse inputs and outputs with a single line, without boilerplate code.
+- Prepare MIDI, OSC, keyboard, and mouse inputs and outputs with a single line of code, without boilerplate code.
-- Feed input messages to functions or any callables by decorators.
+- Use decorators to feed input messages to functions or other callables.
-- Work with message objects instead of raw data different for each port type.
+- Work with message objects rather than raw data, which varies by port type.
-- Create GUI widgets with a single line and arrange them with mouse.
+- Create GUI widgets with just one line of code and arrange them with mouse.
-- Fully type annotated API.
+- Fully type-annotated API for better code clarity.

 ## Installation